Locking Curbside Mailbox – Help Prevent Identity Theft

 Identity theft is a growing problem in many areas of the country.
-To help curtail identity theft, many homeowners are installing locks on their curbside mailboxes to keep would-be thieves at bay.
+To help curtail identity theft, many homeowners are installing a locking curbside mailbox to keep would-be thieves at bay.

-A locking curbside mail box will help to deter most thieves from stealing your mail.
-Many residential mailboxes are available with a built-in locking mechanism.
-If your mailbox is not equipped with a lock, you can purchase one from several online sources.
-Locks are essential for deterring thieves and are extremely important when the homeowner is away for several days and unable to retrieve the mail.
-Also note that the U.S. Postal Service will not open locked boxes nor will they accept a key for that purpose.
+Mailbox locks are essential for deterring thieves and are extremely important when the homeowner is away for several days and unable to retrieve the mail.
+The U.S. Postal Service will not open locked boxes nor will they accept a key for that purpose.